harsh-j-sharma/PowerBI_dashboard_Project/README.md

 - Data visualization

 ##Project Learnings
--• Created an interactive dashboard to track and analyze online sales data -• Used complex parameters to drill down in worksheet and customization using filters and slicers
+- Created an interactive dashboard to track and analyze online sales data
+- Used complex parameters to drill down in worksheet and customization using filters and slicers
--• Created connections, join new tables, calculations to manipulate data and enable user-driven parameters for visualizations -• Used different types of customized
+- Created connections, join new tables, calculations to manipulate data and enable user-driven parameters for visualizations
+- Used different types of
+customized
--visualization (bar chart, pie chart, donut chart, -clustered bar chart, scatter chart, line chart,
--area chart, map, slicers, etc)
+- visualization (bar chart, pie chart, donut chart, clustered bar chart, scatter chart, line chart, area chart, map, slicers, etc)

 ## Project Details